Free ETF Report

 International Graphite is an ASX-listed downstream graphite processing developer building Australia's first commercial graphite micronising facility at Collie in Western Australia, with a longer-term vertical integration strategy anchored by its 100%-owned Springdale Graphite Project near Hopetoun, WA (49.3 Mt at 6.5% TGC, the second-largest graphite deposit in Australia).
 The company's approach is deliberately modular and capital-light: establishing downstream processing operations first using third-party concentrate feedstock, before connecting Springdale as long-term feedstock supply.

-The Collie Micronising Facility — targeting Stage 1 output of 4,000 tpa at A$6.3 million capital cost — secured development approvals in Q4 2025 with production targeted for 2027.
+The Collie Micronising Facility, targeting Stage 1 output of 4,000 tpa with a second stage taking capacity to roughly 7,500 tpa, moved into construction during 2026: International Graphite awarded the construction contract and received the final building permit from the Shire of Collie in May 2026, and reported in its June 2026 quarterly that the plant remained on schedule for mechanical completion in the second quarter of 2027 at a capital cost estimate of A$8.0 million.
 A qualification-scale facility is producing samples for customer qualification trials with Japanese and Korean battery manufacturers.
 International Graphite's downstream-first strategy reduces initial capital requirements and allows the company to build customer relationships and qualification data before committing to the larger upstream capital expenditure at Springdale.

 Natural Graphite